imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     8. (opt) Answer "Q3: How can we explore the entire program space to capture all sources of variability of OPCODEs computational cost"
     9. Discuss instrumentation warm-up vs actual contract startup overhead
     9. Answer "Q4: How should warm-up be treated?"
+    10. Analyze impact of programs with various behavior of cache and data locality
+    10. Answer "Q4a: How should cache and locality be treated?"
     10. (opt) Answer "Q5: How to fairly treat EVM/eWASM implementations with JIT capabilities?"
     11. (opt) Answer "Q6: How to standardize the gas cost estimation procedure?"
 4. Hardware and environment diversity tasks